Music of Catalonia: Folk and popular music

 In the wake of Mano Negra and Manu Chao's success, Catalonia has also produced a number of popular fusion and world music bands, such as Dusminguet or Cheb Balowski.
 Ojos de Brujo, a band from Barcelona merging traditional flamenco with hip-hop, has also become popular.

-Contemporary music sung in Catalan has been relatively successful, and includes music in genres such as pop (Antònia Font, Manel, Els Amics de les Arts, Mishima, Sanjosex) and hip-hop (At Versaris, Guillamino).
+Contemporary music sung in Catalan has been relatively successful, and includes music in genres such as pop (Antònia Font, Manel, Els Amics de les Arts, Mishima, Obeses, Sanjosex) and hip-hop (At Versaris, Guillamino).